-Incentive stock options are granted under an amended and restated fixed number stock option plan (the "2019 Option Plan"), which was approved by shareholders on February 1, 2019, reserving 15,050,369 Common Shares (20% of the issued and outstanding Common Shares on such date).
-Pursuant to the 2019 Option Plan the board of directors of the Corporation may from time to time, in its discretion and in accordance with the TSX Venture Exchange (the "TSXV") requirements, grant to directors, officers and employees of the Corporation as well as Management Company Employees and Consultants (as such terms are defined in Policy 4.4 - Incentive Stock Options ("Policy 4.4") of the TSXV, as amended from time to time), non-transferable options to purchase Common Shares, provided that the number of Common Shares reserved for issuance will not exceed 11,407,486, exercisable for a period of up to ten (10) years from the date of the grant.
+Incentive stock options are granted under the 2019 Option Plan.
+Pursuant to the 2019 Option Plan the board of directors of the Corporation may from time to time, in its discretion and in accordance with the TSXV requirements, grant to directors, officers and employees of the Corporation as well as Management Company Employees and Consultants (as such terms are defined in Policy 4.4 - Incentive Stock Options ("Policy 4.4") of the TSXV, as amended from time to time), non-transferable options to purchase Common Shares, provided that the number of Common Shares reserved for issuance will not exceed 15,050,369, exercisable for a period of up to ten (10) years from the date of the grant.
 The number of Common Shares reserved for issuance to any individual director or officer of the Corporation will not exceed 5% of the issued and outstanding Common Shares (2% in the case of optionees providing investor relations services to the Corporation) unless disinterested shareholder approval is obtained.
 The exercise price of any option granted pursuant to the 2019 Option Plan shall be determined by the board of directors when granted, but shall not be less than the Market Price (as such term is defined in Policy 4.4 as amended from time to time).
 Options granted pursuant to the 2019 Option Plan are non-assignable, except by means of a will or pursuant to the laws of descent and distribution.